aniketpant/journal/_posts/2013-03-18-the-day-has-been-interesting.md

 ---
+layout: post
-title: "The day has been interesting."
+title: The day has been interesting.
-layout: entry
-date: 2013-03-18 16:11:00
+date: 2013-03-18 16:11
 ---
-### 2013-03-18 16:11, The day has been interesting.

 In the night I got an insight on 'Jack's Smirking Revenge' and it is turning  out to be confusing.
 Need to start rewriting some of the parts to make it less withering.